OfficeDev/office-js-docs-pr/reference/manifest/scopes.md

 # Scopes element

 Contains permissions to Microsoft Graph that the add-in needs.
-This element is used by the Office Store to create a consent dialog box.
+The Office Store uses the Scopes element to create a consent dialog box.
 When users install the add-in from the Store, they are prompted to grant the add-in the specified permissions to the user's Microsoft Graph data.

 ## Child elements